Call or email us. It’s completely confidential.

 Illinois Workers' Compensation Law Overview

-The Illinois Workers’ Compensation Act provides compensation for accidental injuries or death suffered in the course of employment, including: payment for medical expenses, payment for lost wages, compensation for the permanent nature of your injury and payment for vocational retraining or re-schooling if it is needed.
+The Illinois Workers’ Compensation Act provides compensation for accidental injuries or death suffered in the course of employment, including: payment for 100 percent of medical expenses, payment for lost wages, compensation for the permanent nature of your injury (also known as a settlement) and payment for vocational retraining or re-schooling if it is needed.

 For injured workers we typically recommend lawyers that exclusively handle work injury claims.
 We believe this gives you a better chance of success than if you hire a jack of all trades firm that will take on most cases that come through the door.
 Illinois workers’ compensation laws are constantly changing and the great majority of defense attorneys only handle workers’ compensation claims.
 As an injured worker, you are putting yourself at a disadvantage if your lawyer does not exclusively focus on workers’ compensation claims.